 When do we use "nought"?

-Again, you almost never use it nowadays because it's an old-fashioned word and we have other modern nouns and pronouns for it today.
+Again, you'll almost never hear it used nowadays because it's an old-fashioned word and we have other modern nouns and pronouns for it today.
 But when you do use it, it will best fit in British English, whether you refer to "nothing" or to "zero".

 Example 1: That man was nought before starting to work in your company. - "nought" can be replaced by "nothing".